Icefalls

 ….and hiking buddies across the river from me on the lower falls.
 How did we cross the river?

 By this suspension bridge.
 I wobbled across on my snowshoes, on top of that snow ridge in the middle.
-(Just for fun.
-I enjoy balancing challenges.)
+(I enjoy balancing challenges.)
 Others walked in regular boots along the side.

-Snowshoes were useful on the ice, too, due to their sharp teeth.
+Snowshoes are useful on ice, too, due to their sharp teeth.
 They aren’t only for deep snow.

-The sign at the trailhead.
+The trailhead sign.
 The U.P. is blessed with so many trails, lakes and waterfalls, I’ll never see them all.
-When I noticed the Ontonagon River on the sign, I remembered how close I was to my dad’s birthplace.
-He swam in that river as a boy.
-So, after the hike, I drove ten miles…
+When I noticed the Ontonagon River on the sign, I realized how close I was to my Dad’s birthplace.
+He swam there as a boy.
+So, after the hike, I drove 10 miles…

-…to the abandoned farmhouse where my Dad was born and raised and where I (and siblings plus many cousins) made many visits.
-My grandmother gave birth to 12 children in this house…plus nine children in previous houses!
-(She birthed 21 children and 18 lived to adulthood.)
-That generation is gone, and this house and surrounding property belongs to the State of Michigan.
+…to the abandoned farmhouse where my Dad was born and raised and where I (plus siblings and cousins) made many visits.
+My grandma gave birth to 12 children in this house…plus nine children in previous houses!
+(She birthed 21 children; 18 lived to adulthood.)
+That generation is gone, and this house and surrounding property now belongs to the state.
 It’s decrepit now, but in its day hosted many innovations — one of the first in the area to get electricity, and a car.
-My aunts (and some uncles) were voracious readers and this house still guards a trove of old books, including “How to Speak English Effectively” (1933) and “Revitalizing a Nation” (1952).
+My aunts (and some uncles) were voracious readers and this house still guards a trove of old books, including “How to Speak English Effectively” (1933). 🙂

-I also visited by grandparents’ grave a few miles from the farmhouse.
-Both emigrated from Finland to the U.S. as teenagers in the 1890s, ending up here in an area so much like Finland with its forest and lakes.
-Thinking about the changes they lived through — including the Depression, the Progressive Era, and World War II — gives me courage to face the changes of my own time.
+I also visited my grandparents’ grave.
+Both emigrated from Finland as teenagers in the 1890s, ending up here in an area so much like Finland with its forest and lakes.
+Thinking about the changes they lived through — the Depression, Progressive Era, World War II — gives me courage to face the changes of my own time.

 Back home at Camp Many Moons, turkeys have joined my wildlife menagerie.
 Deer and turkeys live peaceably side-by-side.
 (Some species get along better than some political parties these days!)

-My “favorite” has begun to explore the spillover from the bird feeder.
+My “favorite” explores the spillover from the bird feeder.
 I’ve discovered “she” is a “he,” as the buds (bumps on the skull that will turn into antlers) have emerged.
 This means he’ll be targeted by hunters before long.
 Enjoy life while you can, little one!
 Extra treats for you!

 The turkeys forage under the bird feeder also.
 I like having them around as long as the flock doesn’t grow.
 It’s enough to keep up with deer poop–I don’t want to tackle turkey poop, too.